Cytranics/AteraWebrootAutomation/README.md

 # AteraWebrootAutomation
-Powershell script that automates Webroot installation using the Atera API
+Powershell script that automates Webroot installation using the Atera API and a custom customer field.